SteveAlsamarae/Restaurant-Booking-APP/README.md

 - Tested templet syntax error to handle template syntax errors.
 - Used console to handle known errors.
 - Used Chrome DevTools.

+## Heroku Deployment

+1. Log in to Heroku
+Go to https://www.heroku.com/ and login/signup

+2. Create a new app
+Give a unique name to your app, leave other options as it is and click on the Create app button.

+3. Connect to GitHub

+4. Find your repo
+Enter your repo name and click on the search button.

+5. Connect to your repo
+Find your repo and click on the Connect button.

 ## Local Development

 > ❗Make sure You have python3 and pip installed on your machine.